StavarLaurentiu/RouterDataPlane/Tema_1_PCOM/README.md

 -- Longest Prefix Match efficient
 -- ICMP Protocol

-3. Not solved:

--- ARP Protocol

-4. Homework implemented in C
+3. Homework implemented in C

-5. Solution explanation:
+4. Solution explanation:

 -- Alloc memory the routing table, I read it from the file and sort the routing table, alloc the static arp table and read it from the file.